-The study area hydrologic framework is determined by geology and topography.
-Mountain streams are generally higher gradient and have little or no floodplain.
-Much of the precipitation leaves the area as rainfall runoff or shallow interflow, leaving streams with low flows in summer months.
+The Rock Creek study area hydrologic framework is determined by geology and topography.
+Mountain streams are generally a higher gradient and have little or no floodplain.
+A floodplain is present along portions of Rock Creek in Dole Valley and alluvium appears to be present along lower parts of Cedar Creek and Rock Creek above Dole Valley.

-No stream gauge data is available for this study area.
+No stream gauge data is available for Rock Creek (South).